COPRS/production-common/rs-processing-common/README.md

 As a frontend to the COPRS DLQ sub system, the Request Repository needs to access the failed processings, that are stored by the DLQ component in a MongoDB database.
 Thus it is required to have a MongoDB instance available and setup.
 For further general information regarding the creation of a secret for the  MongoDB instance, please see [COPRS MongoDB](/processing-common/doc/secrets.md)

-The default configuration provided is expecting a secret "mongorequestrepository" in the namespace "processing" containing a field for PASSWORD and USERNAME that can be used in order to authenticate at the MongoDB.
+The default configuration provided is expecting a secret `mongorequestrepository` in the namespace `processing` containing a field for PASSWORD and USERNAME that can be used in order to authenticate at the MongoDB.

+In order to generate the secret, you can use the following commands:
+``kubectl create secret generic mongorequestrepository --from-literal=USERNAME=<MONGO_USER> --from-literal=PASSWORD=<MONGO_PASSWORD>``

 Please note that further initialization might be required.
 For the Request Repository component please execute the following commands in the MongoDB in order to create the credentials for the secret:
 ``
 db.createUser({user: "<USER>", pwd: "<PASSWORD>", roles: [{role: "readWrite", db: "coprs"}]}) ``

+Clients accessing the frontend web service, have to provide an API KEY in the request headers.
+This API KEY shall be stored in a field `apikey` of a secret `apikey` on the cluster.

+In order to generate the secret, you can use the following commands:
+`kubectl create secret generic apikey --from-literal=apikey=<API_KEY>`

 The following command can be used in order to deploy the Request Repository: